starranuk/dice-game/README.md

 ![Reset Alert Message](https://starranuk.github.io/dice-game/assets/readme_files/resetalert.png)

- - An input field for the player to add their name.
+ An input field for the player to add their name.
 This is used when updating the player as to whether their answer was correct or incorrect.
+There are no game issues if the player does not enter their name.
 ![Enter your name](https://starranuk.github.io/dice-game/assets/readme_files/name.png)